-- Regulation D Rule 506(b) and (c), and Rule 504, "private placements" or "nonpublic offering." - 506(b) uses accredited investors and up to 35 non-accredited investors "so long as they have a certain amount of financial sophistication and are provided a certain disclosure document."
+- 506(b) uses accredited investors and up to 35 nonaccredited investors "so long as they have a certain amount of financial sophistication and are provided a certain disclosure document."
 No advertising. - 506(c) Accredited only, advertising allowed. - Rule 504 Up to \$1 million only, state requirements.
 General solicitation and advertising usually not permitted. - Intrastate (Rule 147) within state.
 80% of proceeds in state.
 Only advertise in state.
 State regulations.
 100% of the purchasers are residents of the state.
 80% of the company's assets are located in the state.
 80% of the offering proceeds will be used on facilities within the state. - Nonprofits not often used. - Regulation A up to \$5 million, "small public offering."
-Benefits: "simpler financial statements that do not have to be audited, no Exchange Act reporting requirements until the company has more than \$10 million in assets and more than 500 shareholders, and the choice of three formats to prepare the offering circular."
-132
+Benefits: "simpler financial statements that do not have to be audited, no Exchange Act reporting requirements until the company has more than \$10 million in assets and more than 500 shareholders, and the choice of three formats to prepare the offering circular."124